Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Summary

 \section{Summary}

-We have carried out 3D MHD simulations of idealized binary mergers of galaxy clusters, where the initial subclusters have total (DM plus gas) virial masses of $M_{200}=(2$--$6)\times10^{14}\,M_{\odot}$.
-The gas component, described by a $\beta$-profile, is initially in hydrostatic equilibrium (HSE) and permeated by turbulent magnetic fields.
+We have carried out 3D simulations of idealized binary mergers of galaxy clusters, in which the initial subclusters have total (DM plus gas) virial masses of $M_{200}=(2$--$6)\times10^{14}\,M_{\odot}$.
+The gas component, described by a $\beta$-profile, is initially in hydrostatic equilibrium (HSE) and is permeated by turbulent magnetic fields.
 The merger dynamics and the formation and evolution of merger-driven shocks are followed using the HOW-MHD code, which employs a high-order WENO scheme.

-In parallel with the MHD evolution, we track the acceleration and transport of cosmic-ray electrons (CRe) by solving the Fokker--Planck equation using a newly implemented high-order WENO solver.
+In parallel with the MHD evolution, we track the acceleration and transport of cosmic-ray electrons (CRe) by solving the Fokker-Planck equation {on a uniform Eulerian grid}.
 CRe are supplied through diffusive shock acceleration (DSA) at shock zones via fresh injection and reacceleration of preexisting fossil CRe.
-Injection is modeled using a thermal-leakage prescription with Mach-number dependent parameters $R_T(M_s)$ and $Q_e(M_s)$, which account for shock modification of the postshock temperature and the Mach-dependent increase in injection momentum.
-In the downstream regions, CRe are subject to Coulomb, bremsstrahlung, IC, and synchrotron cooling, as well as Fermi-II (turbulent) acceleration parameterized by a constant acceleration time $\tau_{\rm pp}=0.1$--1~Gyr.
+Injection is modeled using a thermal-leakage prescription with Mach-number-dependent parameters $R_T(M_s)$ and $Q_e(M_s)$, which account for shock modification of the postshock temperature and the Mach-dependent injection momentum.
+In the downstream regions, the evolution of CRe, subject to Coulomb, bremsstrahlung, IC, and synchrotron cooling, as well as Fermi-II (turbulent) acceleration parameterized by a constant acceleration time $\tau_{\rm pp}=0.1$--1~Gyr, is followed.

-This paper details the numerical framework, and then presents the first set of simulation results, summarized below.
+This paper details the numerical framework, and then presents the first set of simulation results {Below, we summarize the results quoting values for the unequal-mass merger models, \texttt{m4m2$\theta$0} and \texttt{m4m2$\theta$10}, and highlight several general findings that apply broadly across the full set of models.}